venchiheng/VILA-LAB-WEBSITE/README.md

 ### 7️⃣ Navigate to Laravel root directory

-You will now in the /var/www/html directory, if not please run command below:
+If you are currently inside **/var/www/html**, means you can skip to step 8.

+If not, please run the command below to proceed to next step.

 ```bash
 cd /var/www/html
 ```

-> ⚠️ This step is required.
+> ⚠️ You must be in /var/www/html directory before runing php artisan.
 > Running `php artisan` outside this directory will cause errors.

 ---